Academic librarians play a vital role in supporting learning, teaching and research within universities and further education colleges

 As an academic librarian, you'll typically need to:

-- create, update and manage electronic and printed information resources
+• create, maintain and manage electronic and printed information resources

-- coordinate and deliver information and digital literacy sessions to students, researchers and staff
+• design and deliver information literacy and digital skills sessions for students, researchers and academic staff, both in person and online

-- take on responsibility, in some cases, for archives and other special collections
+• take on responsibility, in some cases, for archives, institutional repositories or other special collections

 Salary